ichigo-k/Idempotency-Gateway/README.md

 ### Why PostgreSQL?

-PostgreSQL is used as the primary datastore to guarantee **durability and correctness** of idempotency records.

-Key reasons:
-- **Strong consistency** ensures that once a payment response is stored, it can be safely returned for all subsequent duplicate requests.
-- **Transactional guarantees** allow atomic creation and updates of idempotency records, which is critical for preventing double execution.
-- **Persistence across restarts** ensures that idempotency is preserved even if the application crashes or restarts.

-PostgreSQL stores:
-- Idempotency keys (scoped by client)
-- Request hashes
-- Processing status (e.g., `IN_PROGRESS`, `COMPLETED`)
-- Final response payload and HTTP status
+PostgreSQL was chosen as the primary database to **store computed transactions permanently**.
+Unlike Redis, which is used for temporary caching, PostgreSQL provides durable and reliable long-term storage.

+It serves several important purposes:
+- **Permanent persistence** of transaction records, ensuring data is not lost after application restarts or cache expiration.
+- **Data integrity and reliability**, supported by PostgreSQL’s ACID-compliant transactional guarantees.
+- **Auditing and reporting**, allowing historical transaction data to be queried and analyzed when needed.

+By separating responsibilities, Redis handles short-lived idempotency and performance optimization, while PostgreSQL ensures that all finalized transactions are safely stored for long-term use.

 ---

 ### Why Redis?

-Redis is used as a complementary in-memory store to improve performance and handle concurrency.
+Redis is used as a complementary in-memory store to improve performance and handle concurrency in the idempotency layer.

-It serves multiple purposes:
-- **Fast access** for frequently checked idempotency keys, reducing latency compared to database-only lookups.
+Each idempotency request is cached in Redis under a unique key and stores important values such as:
+- **Request hash** – used to verify that repeated requests have the same payload.
+- **Processing status** (e.g., IN_PROGRESS or COMPLETED) – indicates the current state of the request.
+- **HTTP status code** – the original response status returned to the client.
+- **Response body** – the previously computed response used for replay.

+This enables:
+- Fast detection of duplicate requests.
+- Replay of previously computed responses without reprocessing.
+- Reduced database queries and lower system load.

+Redis was chosen because of:
+- Its **fast, in-memory architecture**, providing very low latency reads and writes.
-- **Concurrency coordination** during in-flight requests, helping prevent multiple threads from processing the same payment simultaneously.
+- Support for **atomic operations**, which help prevent multiple threads from processing the same request simultaneously.
-- **Database load reduction**, as repeated duplicate requests can be resolved without hitting PostgreSQL.

-Redis is particularly useful during high traffic scenarios where multiple retries may arrive within a short time window.

----

-### Why PostgreSQL + Redis Together?

-Using both systems allows the design to balance **performance and reliability**:

-- Redis handles speed and concurrency
-- PostgreSQL guarantees durability and correctness

-If Redis data is lost, PostgreSQL remains the source of truth.
-If PostgreSQL is under heavy load, Redis absorbs frequent duplicate reads.

-This layered approach reflects patterns commonly used in real-world payment systems.
+A **TTL (Time-To-Live)** is applied to each record to define how long the idempotency entry should remain cached.
+Once the TTL expires, Redis automatically removes the record, preventing stale data and unnecessary memory usage.

 ---

 ### Why Docker Compose?